Advertisement

 You might have heard of some of the more famous ones including Jul på Vesterbro, Jesus og Josephine and Alletiders jul.

-By far the most famous though is The Julekalender, produced and performed by comedy writing trio De Nattergale in 1991.
-Some of the characters (the nisser or elves, to be specific) speak in an invented and very funny blend of English and Danish.
+By far the most famous is The Julekalender, produced and performed by comedy writing trio De Nattergale in 1991.
+Some of the characters (the nisser or elves, to be specific) speak in an invented and very funny mashup of English and Danish.
 As a result, the series became very quotable and has become a staple part of Christmas culture in Denmark.

 Public broadcaster DR shows classic and new julekalendere on its website each Christmas.